HUNDRED FLOWERS PROJECT

 We gave her a lace of pansies.

-We felt that her atmosphere, the things she made, and the memories she shared with us were all wonderful, and we wanted to present her with clothes that would help her express her many charms in her own way.
+Her presence, the things she created, and the memories she shared with us were all deeply inspiring, and we wanted to create garments that would express the many qualities that made her truly unique.

 Memory 04 : Hideka (Hair stylist)